hydroqc/hydroqc.github.io/content/en/docs/Installation/hass-integration.md

 - Winter credits and peak events
 - Outage notifications
 - Energy dashboard integration

+{{% alert color="info" title="Consumption Sync" %}}
+Consumption sync imports hourly consumption data to the Home Assistant Energy dashboard.
+You can disable this if you don't need historical consumption tracking or want to reduce API calls.
+This can be changed later in the integration options.
+{{% /alert %}}

 ### Option 2: Peak Data Only (No Account Required)